-If you checked "yes" for fever and one or two of the other symptoms, keep your child at home because of an influenza-like illness.
-Current recommendation is that children remain home for five days after symptoms start, even if the child is no longer ill.
-If your child is still sick after five days, keep your child at home until well for 24 hours.
+If you indicated "yes" for fever and one or two of the other symptoms, keep your child at home because of an influenza-like illness.
+Current recommendation is to keep your child at home until well, with zero symptoms, for at least 24 hours.
+Any child who spikes a fever while at camp will need to be immediately removed from the program and isolated until a parent or guardian is able to pick them up from camp.